Quick Facts

 Kakahi Falls may not be one of those waterfalls that you go out of your way to see just for a waterfall.
 It’s honestly more of a bonus to an already cool experience.
 Kakahi Falls is found in Hell’s Gate Geothermal Park near Rotorua.
-Rotorua is widely known for it’s geothermal activity, including geysers (which I regret that I didn’t see).
+Rotorua is widely known for its geothermal activity, including geysers.
 It’s very similar to Yellowstone National Park and to some of the features in Iceland.

-It’s rather easy to get to Kakahi Falls since it’s along the main walking route in the park.
-To get to many of the other features such as the mud baths, you will pass by the falls.
-It may not look like the best picture below, but that’s because the water is steaming!
+It’s rather easy to find Kakahi Falls since it’s along the main walking route in the park.
+To see many of the other features, such as the mud baths, you will pass by the falls.
+It may not look like the best picture, but that’s because the water is steaming!
 The water flowing over Kakahi Falls has not long before been heated underground.
-I’m not sure how much more water will be flowing over the falls even on a rainy day as evidence by the way the rocks have been carved by the water.
+I’m not sure how much more water will be flowing over the falls even on a rainy day, as evidenced by the way the rocks have been carved by the water.

 - At the junction of highways 30 and 33, continue on 30.